apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 3. Using Terminal.app, navigate to the directory where you put the downloaded source above.

-4. Create a new project, as described in iOS Command-line Tools.
+4. Create a new project, as described in iOS Development Guide.
 You need the assets from this new project.

 5. Copy the `www/cordova.js` (note that it does not have a version suffix anymore, the version is in the file itself in the header) file from the new project into your `www` directory, and delete your `www/cordova.js` file.